Hube2/contact-form-7-simple-hidden-field/readme.txt

 == Changelog ==

+= 1.2.0 =

+* Updated tag page to be completely compatible w/ CF7 >= V4.2
+* Backwards compatible w/ CF7 < V4.2

 = 1.1.3 =

-* updated to work with CF7 V4.2 (tag pane still needs some work to make it 100% but it can be used and it will still work with previous versions of CF7)
+* Updated to work with CF7 V4.2 (tag pane still needs some work to make it 100% but it can be used and it will still work with previous versions of CF7)

 = 1.1.2 =